mozilla/addon-sdk/packages/addon-kit/docs/hotkeys.md

 </api>
 <api name="destroy">
 @method
-Stops the hotkey from reacting on the key combinations.
-Once destroyed hotkey can no longer be used.
+Stops this instance of `Hotkey` from reacting on the key combinations.
+Once destroyed it can no longer be used.
 </api>
 </api>